 Safe Sport Education Accreditation Program

-The accreditation program provides the Canadian sport community with access to proven resources, both new and existing.
-All of the materials, workshops and courses available through this program meet strict national standards and are fully compliant with the Universal Code of Conduct to Prevent and Address Maltreatment in Sport (UCCMS).
+The accreditation program provides the Canadian sport community with access to accredited education programs and trainings that meet strict national standards and are aligned with the Universal Code of Conduct to Prevent and Address Maltreatment in Sport (UCCMS).

 Legal Aid Program